 I have a couple adds along the right-hand column, and may add more as we go.
 Frankly, I decided to go the blog route with this hobby because every time my wife walked by the office and saw me crunching these numbers she would make that soft, Marge Simpson-throat growl.
 So it occurred to me that if I cast this hobby into a situation that might bring in a little income, it might soften her stance on the whole thing.
 To this point, it’s worked well.

 So this is a little experiment.
 If the thing makes a little money, I’ll get to keep doing it.

 If anyone wants to engage me privately, my email is [email protected] I’d love to hear from you.

 During baseball season, the plan will be to publish six days a week (no Sundays).
 On days that they play an afternoon game, I will try to have my entry up by 10 am.
 Otherwise, Tuesday through Friday I will shoot for noon – maybe 1:00 (these are all Central time).
 Monday and Saturday mornings are more chaotic around here, so the posting may happen a little later in the day.

-If you want to be notified about the new postings, click on the email address on the ad I referenced above and let me know.
+If you want to be notified about the new postings, send me an email and let me know.
 I will send notifications by email and/or text as soon as the post is up.
 I am also contemplating the twitter thing.

 – Joe –